Peter Klepec: Duels

-Poženčan related a task dictated by the emperor in Vienna to Klepəc.
+Poženčan related a task dictated by the emperor in Vienna to Klepec.
 A certain large Turk, weighting 90 cents, was challenging his subjects to a duel every day, in exchange for certain land.
 Such duels were not without historical precedent.
 (Note: A duel was almost held between ban Nikola Zrinski and beylerbey Mehmed Sokolović Pasha.)
-Klepəc was to duel him.
-Accompanied by the Turkish sultan and the Austrian emperor, Klepəc and the Turk met and ate.
-Klepəc was smaller and ate half a loaf of bread and drank a cup of wine, while the Turk ate nine loaves of bread and drank twelve goblets of wine, staring menacingly at Klepəc.
-After the meal, the wrestling match began, and when they crossed shoulders, Klepəc shook his opponent so hard he threw up the wine he had drunk.
-Klepəc won by choking his opponent against the wall.
+Klepec was to duel him.
+Accompanied by the Turkish sultan and the Austrian emperor, Klepec and the Turk met and ate.
+Klepec was smaller and ate half a loaf of bread and drank a cup of wine, while the Turk ate nine loaves of bread and drank twelve goblets of wine, staring menacingly at Klepec.
+After the meal, the wrestling match began, and when they crossed shoulders, Klepec shook his opponent so hard he threw up the wine he had drunk.
+Klepec won by choking his opponent against the wall.

-Hirc gave the story of a different duel featuring Petər Klepəc as told to him in Rijeka.
+Hirc gave the story of a different duel featuring Peter Klepec as told to him in Rijeka.
 His opponent was a large soldier, who bulked up on wine and meat in preparation for the duel.
-Klepəc came to Rijeka, where he ate only dry pears.
+Klepec came to Rijeka, where he ate only dry pears.
 In front of many spectators, he was wrestled to the ground twice.
 When his opponent arose the second time, he asked him if it was in jest or for real, to which the opponent answered it was for real.
-Klepəc jumped him and threw him to the ground with such force that he died on the spot.
+Klepec jumped him and threw him to the ground with such force that he died on the spot.